ihalseide/lizp/README.md

 * Lists: are delimited by square brackets: \[...] (which are the superior brackets because you don't need to press shift in order to type them)

-* Strings: strings are just lists with special elements.
+* Strings: are delimited by double quotes: "string".
+Strings are just lists with special elements.
 A string is just a list of the form \[\[str] num...].
 The reader handles double quotes specially so that a string like "cat" is equivalent to \[\[str] 99 97 116]

 * Integers: can be written with a sign, and in different bases (default base is base 36)